glebite/3d-print-tools/README.md

 ## hoodieclip.FCStd:
 ### Description:
 Start of hoodie LED clips or arch for lighting effects or hiding.
 I think the arch idea is better as the hoodie clips could still come apart or de-wired and be a disappointment.
 I'd rather go for working than not.

+## reedswitchmangnetholder.FCStd:
+### Description:
+a holder for the reed switch for the door.